 If you’re writing something longer, a newsletter for example, use design elements like dividers, images and headers (as above) to help your mail appear shorter and easier to digest.
 Psychologically, the user will see smaller stories and be more inclined to read your entire mail in one sitting.

 Virtually all of the email marketing experts say the same thing about subject lines.
 They’re the most important part of your whole email.
 It’s the difference between your email being opened, or deleted on sight.
 So invest some time in that little sentence.
 If you’re unsure what to say, keep things honest and simple.
-If you have a sale on t-shirts, say so: “Big Sale on T-Shirts at the T-Shirt Shack this week.”
+If you have a sale on t-shirts, say so: “Big Sale on T-Shirts this week.”

 Minutemailer has a preview function for a reason.
 So you can take a look at your mail and how it will appear in an inbox—be it a standalone computer or smart phone.
 Take five minutes to check your images aren’t pixellated, and that your text is flowing nicely.
 If you’ve the luxury of a colleague or friend, send them a test mail and ask what they think—it’s easy to get snow-blind and an extra pair of eyes can be helpful.